 Potential accommodations are identified in an interactive and individualized process during your Intake meeting with an Accommodation Specialist.
 They are determined on a case-by-case basis relative to the student’s identified barriers to the learning environment.
 Identification and approval of accommodations must be supported by the educational barriers specific to the student’s disability.
 The student requesting accommodations must attend the Intake meeting.
 They can invite family members or a friend, but the student must be able to discuss their disability symptoms and participate in a collaborative process with the Accommodation Specialist, or the Director, to determine reasonable and necessary accommodations.

 After the Intake meeting, new students will have a "How to Access and Use Your Accommodations" meeting.
-During this meeting, you will learn about SAA's policies, procedures, and most importantly, how to do a Semester Request.
+During this meeting, you will learn about SAA's policies, procedures, and submit a Semester Request.
+We will also schedule any additional meetings to implement your accommodations.

-A Semester Request is submitted by the student at the beginning of each semester to request the use of their accommodations for each class.
+A Semester Request is submitted by the student at the beginning of each semester to activate their accommodations for each class.
 Students will receive an email when their Semester Request has been processed.
 Once it is processed, your instructor will be waiting for you to contact them.
 It is your responsibility to email your professors to schedule a meeting to discuss the implementation of your accommodations.
 You cannot expect to use your class accommodations until you have had this meeting.

 - Personal care assistance